 Example designs are provided depending upon the core customization options that have been selected.
-See Example Design in Chapter 10.
+See Chapter 7, Detailed Example Design.

 Before implementing the core in your application, examine the example design provided with the core to identify the steps that can be performed: